prasannamihira/GitProfileReposMVP/README.md

 # GitHub Profile Repository using GraphQL API

-Project need to use a valid github token to run the app successfully.
+Project need to use a valid github user token to run the app successfully.
 It is defined in the app level build.gradle file.
 (buildConfigField "String", "ACCESS_TOKEN", '"Bearer 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"')
 The provided token expire when create a commit to github.
-So please replace it with the below token when you try to run the app successfully.
+So please replace it with a valid token.

-Use this token: "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"
+### To generate a token
+- Go to your github profile -> Settings -> Personal access tokens -> Generate new token

 ## Below requirements are implemented
 - Language: Kotlin.